-This does not mean that mothers are ineffective comforters—to the contrary.
-It is likely that, when children seek comfort with their mothers, they are more comfortable exaggerating their pain responses (or simply expressing how they feel).
+This does not mean that mothers are ineffective comforters — to the contrary.
+It’s likely that, when children seek comfort with their mothers, they’re more comfortable exaggerating their pain responses (or simply expressing how they feel).
 Toddlers go to their mothers to cry openly and be comforted.
 When fathers are around, on the other hand, children act tough.

 Teenagers: How Fathers Impact Teenage Self-Perception (Or Not)